 Plus, this now allows me to imagine what other changes would come if I were less analytical, right?

-Then I could take a moment and the rest of the promise to walk you through this ritual to consider how I can start practicing this in my time because this is the crucial part.
+I could take a moment.
+I will use the rest of the promise to walk you through this ritual.
+This will help me consider how I can start practicing this in my time.
+And this is the crucial part.

 This is one thing.

-And as I said before, there are benefits in sitting down and thinking about this future person and writing it down, consciously bringing it to my attention.
+As I mentioned earlier, there are benefits in sitting down and thinking about this future person.
+Writing it down consciously brings it to my attention.

 That’s all-important.

-However, what is crucial for change is that I am aware of myself all day long, that I am taking those small steps.
+However, what is crucial for change is self-awareness throughout the day.
+It is important that I take those small steps.

 So, whatever it takes to be less over-analytical, right?
 I am less lost in thought.
 Um, or first, I’m more mindful of my thoughts unless I’m caught up in my thoughts, right?
 I choose to focus my attention on what is happening before me, right?